 While the length of operation is longer for the robotic procedure versus laparoscopic or traditional surgery, Robotic gastrectomy typically leads to quicker recovery time than other approaches.
 Other benefits include reduced pain, lower risk of infection or other complications, Less blood loss (fewer transfusions), Shorter hospital stays, Less scarring due to smaller incisions, and faster return to normal function (work and daily activities), Often offering better short-term surgical outcomes.

-Robotic surgery is one of the most effective treatment options for stomach cancer, Combining the benefits of minimally invasive surgery, such as faster recovery times and less scarring (as compared to traditional surgery), with an enhanced level of operative precision, robotic surgery presents a number of potential benefits to patients whose stomach cancer treatment plans include surgery.
+Robotic surgery is one of the most effective treatment options for stomach cancer, Combining the benefits of minimally invasive surgery, such as faster recovery times and less scarring (as compared to traditional surgery), with an enhanced level of operative precision, robotic surgery presents several potential benefits to patients whose stomach cancer treatment plans include surgery.

 The latest minimally invasive robotic surgery techniques further refine foregut surgery, robotic surgery is more exact, due to a greater range of motion and stability and a magnified view of the surgical field, the main benefits of the robotic system are represented by better ergonomic surgeon position and deeper high-definition 3D vision.